 Accepting a cookie does not give a server access to your computer or any of your personal information (except for any information that you may have purposely given, as with online shopping).
 Also, it is not possible to execute code from a cookie, and not possible to use a cookie to deliver a virus.

 For privacy reasons, you may wish to view the cookies currently stored in your browser or control which sites you accept cookies from.
 You may also decide how long they may be stored and used.
 Most modern browsers offer the ability to control cookie settings; consult your browser's help files, and see:

-- How do I view and control cookies in my web browser?
+- ARCHIVED: How do I view and control cookies in my web browser?